Kijimai/webpack-react-app-template/README.md

 - An SCSS styles folder containing two other folders (abstracts | base)
   - The abstracts folder contains a variables.scss file with two css variables intialized for the colors black and white
   - The base folder contains the base.scss file that has basic css resets with the box-sizing set to border-box
-- A complementary goobbue image
+- A complementary goobbue image <br>
   <img src="./src/assets/goob.png" width="200" style="display: block;"/>
   hhhhhhhhhhhhhhhhhhh